dporfirio/speech_to_code/README.md

 The purpose of this project is to demonstrate the use of a .rosinstall file.
 While this repository does not contain any of the necessary code to listen to speech, convert it to text, and then parse it into code, a .rosinstall file enables us to pull this code from existing github repositories.

 ## Installation for Developers
-1. Initialize a git repository and link it to the remote repository
+1. Initialize a local git repository and link it to the remote repository

 ```
 mkdir ~/Documents/speech_to_code